Kim Jong Un welcomes South Korean envoys to dinner

-SEOUL, South Korea — North Korean leader Kim Jong Un was hosting a dinner with South Korean envoys in Pyongyang on Monday — the first such meeting since he took power in 2011.
+SEOUL, South Korea — North Korean leader Kim Jong Un hosted a dinner with South Korean envoys in Pyongyang on Monday — the first such meeting since he took power in 2011.

-The meal comes amid a thaw in inter-Korean relations around the PyeongChang Winter Olympics.
+The meal came amid a thaw in inter-Korean relations around the PyeongChang Winter Olympics in the South.

-A spokesperson for South Korea’s presidential office, the Blue House, said Kim was scheduled to meet with the delegation from Seoul beginning at 6 p.m. local time (4 a.m.
-ET).
+A spokesperson for the South Korean president’s office said the dinner lasted more than four hours.
+Seoul’s delegation met Kim Jong Un and his sister, Kim Yo Jong, as well as Kim’s wife Ri Sol Ju and other North Korean officials, according to the spokesperson.

-South Korean President Moon Jae-in sent his chief of national security, Chung Eui-yong, as well as Suh Hoon, the director of the National Intelligence Service, to Pyongyang.
+The delegation of 10 officials from Seoul is led by South Korean President Moon Jae-in’s chief of national security, Chung Eui-yong.
+He is joined by Suh Hoon, the director of the National Intelligence Service.

+They’ll return to Seoul Tuesday afternoon after a follow-up meeting in Pyongyang before heading to Washington to debrief U.S. officials on their talks.

-Before leaving Seoul, Chung said officials from both sides would discuss restarting dialogue between the neighbors as well as between Pyongyang and Washington.
+Before flying to Pyongyang Monday, Chung said officials from both sides would discuss restarting dialogue between the neighbors as well as between Pyongyang and Washington.

-Kim last month sent high-level delegations to the PyeongChang 2018 Winter Games.
+North Korea’s state media, KCNA, reported Tuesday morning that Kim Jong Un made a "satisfactory" agreement after hearing Pres.
+Moon Jae In’s hopes for a North-South summit.
+The report didn’t elaborate on what kind of agreement.

+The southern delegation’s visit comes after Pyongyang sent two groups of officials to the opening and closing ceremonies of the Winter Olympics last month.

 Kim Jong Un’s sister, Kim Yo Jong, become the first member of the ruling Kim family to visit the South since the end of the Korean War in 1953.
 She sat one row behind Vice President Mike Pence during the Olympic opening ceremony, but they didn’t speak.